 Special requests: Please let the Company know at the time of booking of any medical conditions, dietary requirements, needs or special requests.
 The Company cannot be held responsible for any loss where these were not made known to the Company at the time of booking.

 For holidays that do not include flights, or where flights originate outside the UK, you are protected by our insurance policy with IPP Ltd. and its panel of insurers.
 This insurance is only valid for passengers who book and pay directly with/to the Company.
 If you have booked and/or paid direct to a travel agent for a holiday with the Company please request proof of how the booking is secured as this will not be covered by IPP Ltd in this instance.
 For further information please go to www.ipplondon.co.uk.
-In accordance with “The Package Travel, Package Holidays and Package Tours Regulations1992” all passengers booking with the Company are fully protected for the initial deposit and subsequently the balance of all monies, including repatriation if required, arising from cancellation or curtailment of your travel arrangements due to the insolvency of the Company.
+In accordance with “The Package Travel and Linked Travel Regulations 2018” all passengers booking with the Company are fully protected for the initial deposit and subsequently the balance of all monies, including repatriation if required, arising from cancellation or curtailment of your travel arrangements due to the insolvency of the Company.